 Rich Wagner, a senior MIS major, worked with Uncorked by the Sea.
 The online e-commerce store he developed has been a game-changer for the business.

 “We didn’t understand WordPress or what a plug-in was, and they helped us navigate through all of that and really customize the site to where it’s our own,” says Jeff Muehleib, owner of the business.
 “In the first week it launched, it was like 60% of our business, so that was really very helpful.
 Now, we’re looking at ways we can expand the online store.”

 Kevin Dang, a senior MIS major, led the project for Brie’s Body Boutique.
 He worked to re-design the website but was helpful in several other ways, too.

 “From a marketing standpoint, (Dang) was immensely helpful,” says Sabrina Moore, owner of Brie’s Body Boutique.
 “This whole process has just opened up my eyes with regard to how to run a business.
 I also received so many great tips as to how I can best market my business.”

-The support of IBIT’s corporate members, including Alexion, AmerisourceBergen, Arcweb, Capgemini Invent, DecisiveEdge, Emtec, NBCUniversal, Pfizer and Scholastic, allow it to continue offering these services in partnership with Temple’s Small Business Development Center.
+The support of IBIT’s corporate members, including Alexion, AmerisourceBergen, Arcweb, Capgemini Invent, DecisiveEdge, Emtec, NBCUniversal, Pfizer and Scholastic, allow it to continue offering these services.

 The initiative has expanded university-wide with students and faculty from Fox, Tyler, Klein, and Boyer along with alums and senior executives now involved in a large number of ongoing projects.
 These cover a number of different businesses and nonprofits such as a bridal shop, dog walking, trucking, yoga, behavioral therapy, film, chorus, youth development, and others.